 - Vitamin deficiency

-Neuropsychological testing is often helpful to find out what parts of thinking have been affected, and to guide other tests.
+Other tests may be done to find out what parts of thinking have been affected and to guide other tests.

 Tests that can show evidence of previous strokes in the brain may include:

 There is no treatment to turn back damage to the brain caused by small strokes.